 Faith & Flower.
-705 W 9th St. What a gorgeous place in Downtown — spacious, rustic and romantic.
+What a gorgeous place in Downtown — spacious, rustic and romantic.
 There is a larger-than-normal outdoor patio that feels secluded, while in between the busy streets of DTLA.
 Walking distance to LA Live, FIDM & Staples Center, it’s a great place for Happy Hour ($1 oysters!) and small shared plates.
-It has a busy bar scene during the weekdays (after-work professionals come for Happy Hour) but if you prefer relaxed and quiet (me), go on the weekend. 🙂
+It has a busy bar scene during the weekdays (after-work professionals come for Happy Hour) but if you prefer relaxed and quiet (me), go on the weekend. 🙂 705 W 9th St.

 The Pie Hole.
-714 Traction Ave.
-I’m not a huge dessert person but I think I died and went to fatty McFat heaven–it’s where all the gluttenous die and go straight to the food aisle.
-I want to go there.
-And here, to the Pie Hole.
+I’m not a huge dessert person but I think I died and went to sugar heaven.
 At first I thought that green thing was Key Lime Pie but no!
 It’s GREEN TEA PIE.
 It was so light and airy, not too sweet — just the right amount.
 The other one is Chocolate Crostata — a brownie covered in pie crust topped with caramel and sea salt.
 I’ll meet you in fatty McFat heaven.
+714 Traction Ave.

 Urth Caffe.
-451 S Hewitt St. When you want good coffee, good tea, salad or SOUPS you come here.
-Urth usually has about 3-4 choices of soups (and a bajillion choices of coffees, bobas and drinks).
-One thing about me and my guy (my human guy) is that WE LOVE SOUPS.
-We scour the city looking for them.
-Conclusion: It’s rare to find a good soup.
-One day we are going to open our own little soup shop with little outdoor tables and soup in tiny bowls for doggies too.
-Haha!
-Anyways, this is one Urth of many locations (Pasadena, Bev Hills, Melrose, Santa Monica, Laguna Beach).
-Oh, did I mention they also serve the BEST turkey burger the size of your face?
+When you want good coffee, good tea, salad or SOUPS you come here.
+This is one Urth of many locations (Pasadena, Bev Hills, Melrose, Santa Monica, Laguna Beach).
+I love that they serve several choices of soups and the BEST turkey burger the size of your face.
 Seriously, it’s a monster.
 And really really tasty.
-I don’t normally eat meat but I can’t help but take a bite when he orders it.
+I don’t normally eat meat but I can’t help but take a bite.
 Also, try the Tomato Rice soup — it’s like childhood in a cup.
+451 S Hewitt St.

 Zinc.
-580 Mateo St. There’s a front patio to sit ouside with your dog but the real outdoors is in the side/back where there are tables and chairs to sit, talk, mingle and chill in.
-It has a very luscious feel of mingling and just enjoying the scenery.
+There’s a front patio to sit outside with your dog but the real outdoors is in the side/back where there are tables and chairs to sit, talk, mingle and chill in.
+It has a warm, community-vibe and luscious scenery.
 The food is delicious and don’t forget the adjoining Mateo cocktail bar which serves some nice drinks!
+580 Mateo St.